 - While age was “not a significant moderator of the association between attachment and IPV perpetration…gender did have a significant role” and future studies would clarify attachment mechanisms at the base of IPV perpetration to separate the two issues (Velotti et al., 2020).

 Risk and protective factor theory has been applied to IPV perpetration, and exists in multiple contexts: individual, relational, community, and societal.
 Risk and protective factors are also correlated and cumulative, meaning that risk factors tend to be positively correlated with other risk factors and negatively correlated with protective factors.
 Risk and protective factors are cumulative in that the more risk factors present in a person’s life, the less likely they are to have protective factors and the more influence risk factors are likely to have, as is illustrated in the video Moving Forward, provided by the Centers for Disease Control (CDC).
-Some of the risk and protective factors for IPV by category are:
+While a complete list and additional information can be found on the CDC Intimate Partner Violence website, some of the risk and protective factors for IPV by category are:

 Individual Risk Factors

 - Low income

 - Aggressive or delinquent behavior as a youth